tonethar/IGME-330-Spring-2021/syllabus.md

 ## Spring 2021: Syllabus

 ## I. Course Catalog Description
+*
-*This course provides students the opportunity to explore the design and development of Media Rich Internet Applications (MRIAs).
-This course moves beyond client and server side web development, and explores issues of presentation, interactivity, persistence, and extensibility common among such applications.
-Specifically, items explored include framework characteristics, data management, persistence, data binding, information manipulation, as well as data presentation.
-Individual and group programming projects will be required.
+This course provides students the opportunity to explore the design and development of media-rich web applications that utilize both static and procedurally manipulated media such as text, images and audio.
+This course examines client and server-side web development and features common to such applications.
+Issues explored include framework characteristics, information management, presentation, interactivity, persistence, and data binding.
+Programming projects are required.
 3 Credits*

 ## II.
 Prerequisites
 **IGME-230 or IGME-235 or equivalent course**